NGZheWee/CSE15L_SoftwareTools_UCSD/README.md

-# CSE15L: Software Tools & Techniques Lab (Spring 2021, UCSD)
+# CSE15: Software Tools & Techniques Lab (Fall 2022, UCSD)

 This repository contains coursework from **CSE15: Software Tools & Techniques Lab**, taken in Fall 2022 at UC San Diego.
 The course focuses on essential software tools for development, including version control, automation, and scripting.